N00d13/10x10_LED_MATRIX_ANIMATIONS/README.txt

 This project uses the FastLED library and therefore supports numerous other light strips as well.
 If you have any questions, send me an email at mpkaye3@gmail.com and I'll be happy to explain any problems you have.

+Here is a link to my YouTube showing all the animations: https://www.youtube.com/watch?v=P4drH6RNNtU

 Enjoy!

 Created by Matthew Kaye